nidesant/secure-conf/README.md

 ## APACHE

-- restrict allow override to all directives
+~~restrict allow override to all directives

-- restrict options directive for / and other directives (Options None)
+~~restrict options directive for / and other directives (Options None)

-- limit http request methods
+- limit http request methods (global config)

-- disable http trace method
+- disable http trace method (conf/security)

 - rewrite	rule	to	the	global	server	level	configuration	to	disallow	other	protocol	versions.

 - Restrict	access	to	inappropriate	file	extensions

-- OWASP headers similar to nginx
+- OWASP headers similar to nginx (

 - set loglevel to notice